JupiterOne/graph-rumble/docs/jupiterone.md

 ## Requirements

-You can configure the RunZero Integration using either an **Account API Key** or a single **Export Token**.
+You can configure the runZero Integration using either an **Account API Key** or a single **Export Token**.
 The **Export Token** has more limited read-only permissions, but will limit the data collected.

 ### Using an Account API Key

-- JupiterOne integration requires a RunZero **Account API Key**.
+- JupiterOne integration requires a runZero **Account API Key**.
 To generate an **Account API Key** you'll need:

-  - RunZero Enterprise License
+  - runZero Enterprise License
   - Administrator access

 - JupiterOne integration also requires an **Export Token** for each organization